mdn/translated-content-de/files/de/web/javascript/reference/global_objects/intl/datetimeformat/datetimeformat/index.md

 ];

 for (const zoneName of timezoneNames) {
-  // Machen Sie etwas mit currentValue const formatter = new Intl.DateTimeFormat("en-US", {
+  // Do something with currentValue const formatter = new Intl.DateTimeFormat("en-US", {
     timeZone: "America/Los_Angeles",
     timeZoneName: zoneName,